-We’re entering a promising new era of computing, where advances in machine learning and artificial intelligence are creating a resurgence of interest in conversational interfaces and natural language processing, creating the potential for conversation as the new mode of interaction with technology.
+We’re entering a promising new era of computing, where advances in machine learning and artificial intelligence are creating a resurgence of interest in conversational interfaces and natural language processing.
+This creates the potential for conversation as the new mode of interaction with technology.

-For the most part, the problem of recognizing spoken input has been largely solved, now opening up a new challenge: how to build a user experience that’s modeled after natural human conversation.
+For the most part, the problem of recognizing spoken input has been largely solved, but a new challenge has arisen: how to build a user experience that’s modeled after natural human conversation.

 This site outlines the basic mechanics of conversation, introduces core principles to design by, and presents you with a practical UI toolkit to start creating conversational experiences that engage, delight, and truly help your users.